 Dr. Katherine Zukotynski is an Associate Professor in the Departments of Medicine and Radiology at McMaster University and an Associate Member of the School of Biomedical Engineering at McMaster University.
 She is affiliated with several hospitals including Children’s Hospital Boston.

-After completing an undergraduate degree in Engineering Science at the University of Toronto, Dr. Zukotynski completed medical school followed by a residency in radiology, also at the University of Toronto.
-Subsequently, she completed nuclear medicine training through the Joint Program in Nuclear Medicine at Harvard Medical School and most recently was awarded a PhD through the Institute for Biomaterials and Biomedical Engineering at the University of Toronto.
-She is a Professional Engineer and a Fellow of the Royal College of Physicians and Surgeons of Canada.
+After completing an undergraduate degree in Engineering Science at the University of Toronto, Dr. Zukotynski completed medical training followed by a residency in radiology, also at the University of Toronto.
+In 2009, she completed nuclear medicine training through the Joint Program in Nuclear Medicine at Harvard.
+She was a staff radiologist at the Dana-Farber Cancer Institute and Brigham and Women’s Hospital from 2009 through 2012, and Instructor at Harvard Medical School.
+Subsequently, Dr. Zukotynski was a staff radiologist at Sunnybrook Health Sciences Centre from 2012 through 2015, an Assistant Professor at the University of Toronto and a Visiting Assistant Professor at Harvard Medical School.
 She is board certified in nuclear cardiology, as well as in nuclear medicine and radiology, in both the United States and Canada.

 Dr. Zukotynski is involved in medical imaging research.
 Her main areas of research are in PET/CT, particularly as it relates to oncology, neurodegenerative disease and machine learning.
 She received the RSNA Research and Education Foundation Roentgen Resident/ Fellow Research Award first as a radiology resident and then as a nuclear medicine resident.
-She held an RSNA Research Scholar Grant from 2012-2014, and currently holds several grants, predominantly for molecular imaging in prostate cancer.
+She held an RSNA Research Scholar Grant from 2012-2014, and currently holds approximately $5M in funding for molecular imaging, predominantly in prostate cancer research.

 Dr. Zukotynski is also actively involved in the leadership of several imaging societies.
-She is Chair of the Radiologic Society of North America (RSNA) Nuclear Medicine and Molecular Imaging Track for the annual meeting program planning committee, as well as Chair of the Research and Education Public Relations Committee.
-She is also Secretary of the American College of Nuclear Medicine (ACNM), immediate past Treasurer/Secretary of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), and immediate past president of the SNMMI PET Center of Excellence as well as the SNMMI Eastern Great Lakes Chapter.
-She was awarded a Distinguished Educator Award from the SNMMI in 2020.
+She is Chair of the American Roentgen Ray Society (ARRS) Nuclear Medicine Section Instructional Courses, Chair of the Radiologic Society of North America (RSNA) Nuclear Medicine Refresher Course Committee Track, as well as the Research and Education Public Relations Committee.
+She is also Secretary of the American College of Nuclear Medicine (ACNM) and immediate past Treasurer/Secretary of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), as well as immediate past president of the SNMMI PET Center of Excellence and Eastern Great Lakes Chapter.

 Institutional Partnerships